 Welcome to the Curriculum Process website

 Beginning August 2017, ETSU implemented a new curriculum process system, Curriculog.
 This software interfaces with Acalog, which supports our online undergraduate and graduate catalogs.
 Curriculog allows users to import and export information from and to the catalogs.

-Curriculog contains several proposals developed by ETSU staff and reviewed by ETSU faculty.
+Curriculog contains several proposal forms developed by ETSU staff and reviewed by ETSU faculty.
 There are three categories of proposal forms: courses, programs, and other THEC (Tennessee Higher Education Commission) or ETSU forms.